parthvadhadiya/Natural-Language-processing-with-NLTK/README.md

 ## Installation

-install NLTK with :- sudo pip3 install nltk then run :- python3 downNltk.py for download all packages from nltk
+install NLTK with:-  sudo pip3 install nltk

+then run:-  python3 downNltk.py , for download all packages from nltk